 Complaints relating to safeguarding regarding person(s) working in or on behalf of academy (including volunteers)

 Where an allegation is made against any person working in or on behalf of the Academy that he or she has:

 - Behaved in a way that has harmed a child or may have harmed a child;

 - Possibly committed a criminal offence against or related to a child;

 - Has behaved towards a child or children in a way that indicates s/he is unsuitable to work with children, we will apply the same principles as in our safeguarding policy.

-Allegations against staff, volunteers or a designated person with responsibility for safeguarding must be reported to the Executive Principal (Mr Craig Dillon), or in his absence, the chair of the LGB (Mr Chris Hudson) and the Director of Secondary Academies (North) (Mrs Janet Woods).
+Allegations against staff, volunteers or a designated person with responsibility for safeguarding must be reported to the Executive Principal (Mr Craig Dillon) or in his absence, the chair of the LGB (Mrs Juliet McKervey) and the Director of Northern Secondary Academies (Mrs Janet Woods).

 The person receiving the allegation is responsible for contacting the LADO (Local Authority Designated Officer) as soon as is practicable in order to determine if it is appropriate for the allegation to be dealt with by the Academy or if there needs to be a referral to social care and/or the police for investigation.
 No action / further investigation should take place until / unless sanctioned by the LADO.

-Allegations against the Executive Principal must be reported directly to the Chair of the LGB (Mr Chris Hudson) and the Regional Director Northern Academies (Derek Davies), who will be responsible for communicating with the LADO in line with the Sheffield Safeguarding Children Board (SSCB) policies and procedures.
+Allegations against the Executive Principal must be reported directly to the Chair of the LGB (Mrs Juliet McKervey) and the Regional Director for Northern Academies (Derek Davies) who will be responsible for communicating with the LADO in line with the Sheffield Safeguarding Children Board (SSCB) policies and procedures.